awsdocs/amazon-efs-user-guide/doc_source/wt1-create-efs-resources.md

 ## Step 2\.2: Enable Lifecycle Management<a name="wt1-lifecycle-management"></a>

 In this step, you enable lifecycle management on your ﬁle system in order to use the Infrequent Access storage class\.
-To learn more, see [EFS Lifecycle Management](lifecycle-management-efs.md) and [EFS Storage Classes](storage-classes.md)\.
+To learn more, see [EFS lifecycle management](lifecycle-management-efs.md) and [EFS storage classes](storage-classes.md)\.

 **To enable lifecycle management**
 + At the command prompt, run the following AWS CLI `put-lifecycle-configuration` command\.